Review by Steve Crowe & Karin Magog

 Published by Pesda Press

-I was invited to review the third edition of Scottish Rock North Volume 2 but I have decided to discuss both books.
+I was invited to review the third edition of Scottish Rock South Volume 1 but I have decided to discuss both books.
 What started out as a two-year project to celebrate the 1000 best climbs on Scottish rock and write them up for a stunning selective guidebook has become a lifetime obsession for Gary Latter.
 By the time Scottish Rock was ready for print there was more than enough superb routes to fill two volumes.
-Volume One covers all the best routes south of the Great Glen, while the third edition of the popular Volume Two covers all the very best climbs on the mainland north of the Great Glen along with Skye, the Outer Hebrides and Orkney.
+Volume One covers all the best routes south of the Great Glen along with the Isles of Arran and Mull, while the third edition of Volume Two covers all the very best climbs on the mainland north of the Great Glen along with Skye, the Outer Hebrides and Orkney.

 Both editions of the guide have an entertaining and informative introduction with headings such as Using the Guide, Accommodation, Eating Out, Access, Wild Camping, Caravans (very amusing), Birds, Seasonal Restrictions, Directions, Conservation, Ethics, Style, Quality Assessment, Climate, Tidal Information, Weather Information, Wee Bastards (aka midges and ticks), Mountain Rescue and Grades.
 Following this in Volume 1 is brief section on geology.